-When one thinks of a neighbor disturbing the peace and quiet, noise is usually the first violation that comes to mind – music blasting, teenagers hosting a late-night party, or a creaky old garage door.
-But light can be another equally annoying -- and legally significant -- disturbance.
-If your neighbor’s houselights, yard lights, or security lights shine into your line of vision, this can ruin your enjoyment of your property.
+When one thinks of a neighbor disturbing the peace and quiet, noise is usually the first violation that comes to mind: music blasting, late-night parties, and so on.
+But light can be another equally annoying, as well as legally significant disturbance.
+If your neighbor's houselights, yard lights, or security lights shine into your line of vision, this can ruin your enjoyment of your property.
 What should you do?

 While not all municipalities have specific laws about light pollution, that doesn't leave you without a legal remedy.
 You could bring a lawsuit on "common law" nuisance grounds.

 Most outdoor lights (such as those affixed to porches or garage doors) come with shielding or shades to block the light rays from traveling upwards towards the sky or sideways into neighbors' property; the lamp's rays should be pointed parallel to the ground.
 If you can see a shining bulb from a distance, the light system is poorly designed.
 You should be able to see only lit ground, instead of the bulb itself.

 Your first step should be to walk over to your neighbor's door and nicely explain the situation.
 It is likely that your neighbor simply does not realize that, for example, the porch light shines directly into your bedroom window, or that the exterior security light is partially pointed into your lawn.
 Remember, these lights were probably installed during the daytime, and the neighbor has probably never seen the view from your side of the property.

 Explain how the light is affecting you, or invite your neighbor over to your house in the evening to see the result.
 Chances are, your neighbor will be willing to take steps to re-point the lights or install appropriate shades.